claw16/LeetCode-Notes/docs/DataStructure/Heap.md

 1. A heap is a special case of a complete binary tree.

-2. Every node in a heap is always greater (or smaller) than its descendants
+2. Every node in a heap is always greater (max-heap) than its descendants